shilgam/tg-reposter/project_config.md

   - `make sync`: Runs `repost` and, if successful, `delete` using the new destination URLs.

 ## Critical Patterns & Conventions

+### Development Workflow

+1. **After each atomic code change:**
+   - Assess if current sub-step is complete and tests should pass.
+   - If fixes are still missing, continue working—don't run tests prematurely.

+2. **When you believe the code is ready:**
+   - Run tests (`make test`)
+   - **Analyze the test output carefully:**
+     - Look for keywords: "FAILED", "ERROR", "FAIL", "AssertionError", "SystemExit"
+     - If any tests show "FAILED" status, the tests have failed
+     - Read the error messages and stack traces completely
+     - Identify the root cause of each failure
+   - If tests fail:
+     - Analyze each failure's root cause
+     - Propose specific solutions for each identified issue
+     - Ask user to choose the best approach
+     - Implement the chosen solution
+     - Repeat from step 2 (run tests again)
+   - If ALL tests pass (no "FAILED" entries): proceed to step 3.

+3. **Real account verification:**
+   - Execute verification commands sequentially (example):
+     ```
+     make repost ARGS="--source=./data/input/_source_private.txt --destination=2763892937"
+     make delete
+     # list can be extended
+     ```
+   - For each command: analyze output for errors.
+   - If errors found: propose solutions, ask user to choose, then repeat from step 2.
+     - If no errors - proceed to next list item
+   - Only proceed to next phase if all commands succeed.
+     - If no errors - proceed to proceed to step 4.

+4. Trigger **RULE_GIT_COMMIT_01** to prompt for version control

 - **Directory layout:**
   ```